phillipadsmith/2014.phillipadsmith.com/_drafts/2015-09-08-github-gitdown.md

 * Where are the best tutorials and entry points for beginners?
 * And what are the biggest *gaps* or current needs within that list?
 What still needs to be written, built, or developed?

-My home is that by flying our "pirate flag" on Github we will be able to attract contributors who are similarly obsessed with the coming Github World Order.
+My hope is that by flying our "pirate flag" on Github we will be able to attract contributors who are similarly obsessed with the coming Github World Order, and are passionate about TK.

-An aspirational outcome would be to take the highly-ranked ideas from the “What more can we grow in Github’s fertile ground?” question into hands-on makers sessions at Mozfest, agitating for participants to start prototyping new tools, services, and so on.
-A Github-powered tool as world changing as Bostock’s bl.ocks.org could be the next thing to come out of Mozfest.
+An very aspirational outcome would be to take high-potential ideas from the “What more can we grow in Github’s fertile ground?” question into hands-on maker sessions at Mozfest, agitating for participants to start prototyping new tools, services, and so on.
+Perhaps a Github-powered tool as world changing as [Bostock’s bl.ocks.org](TK) could be the next big thing to come out of the Mozilla Festival?

-TK...
+TK... wrap it up.